PablosCorner/DVD-Logo-Demo-Wii/README.md

 ## Running

 * Open 'dvd_logo.dol' in Dolphin, or...
-* Copy 'dvd_logo.dol' to your /apps/ folder on your SD card and run it from the Homebrew Channel
+* Copy 'dvd_logo.dol' to a /dvd-logo-demo folder inside the /apps folder on your SD card and run it from the Homebrew Channel

 ## License